jolie/docs/basics/communication-ports/data_types.md

 The above example shows that `*` is a shortcut for `[0,*]` and hence the cardinality of `aSubNode` and `anotherSubNode` are the same.

+##Undefined set of subnodes##
-Jolie provides the term any { ? } to capture the type of a tree with any type for the root and an undefined set of subnodes.
-Jolie also provides a shortcut to any { ? } which is the undefined type.
+Jolie provides the term `any { ? }` to capture the type of a tree with any type for the root and an undefined set of subnodes.
+Jolie also provides a shortcut to `any { ? }` which is the type `undefined`.
 Hence the two writings below are equal

 ```text
 type CustomType: any { ? }